arsy786/react-ts-shopping-cart/README.md

 This is a simple e-commerce web application that allows users to add products to their shopping cart and make a purchase.
 The project is built using React, TypeScript, and styled with CSS.

-This project was created by following the tutorial available on YouTube at https://www.youtube.com/watch?v=lATafp15HWA&t=1s.
+This project was created by following the tutorial available on YouTube at [How To Create An Advanced Shopping Cart With React and TypeScript (YouTube/WebDevSimplified)](https://www.youtube.com/watch?v=lATafp15HWA&t=1s).

-## Project Features:
+## Project Features

     - Users can add products to their shopping cart
     - Users can remove products from their shopping cart